 Natalie at Crummy Mummy tried out the Dartmouth Steam Railway.
 The railway is a great way to explore South Devon.
 Nicola at The Mummy Monster also enjoyed an excursion on this line, but one at night, which looks fantastic.

-We spent my son’s eight birthday enjoying a trip on the Swanage Railway, and he got to stand on the footplate of one of the trains.
+We spent my son’s eighth birthday enjoying a trip on the Swanage Railway, and he got to stand on the footplate of one of the trains.
 It’s definitely somewhere we will remember for a long time to come.
 You can also stop at Corfe Castle along the route.

 Suggestions for County Durham come from Samantha at North East Family Fun and the Tanfield Railway, while Catherine from Rock and Roll Pussy Cat recommends The National Museum at Shildon.
-We would love to make a visit up to this part of the world as Shildon looks an amazing place for steam train fans to explore.
+We would love to make a visit up to this part of the world as Shildon looks like an amazing place for steam train fans to explore.

 Catherine from Passports and Adventures has enjoyed a Day out With Thomas on the Dean Forest Railway.
 Whilst Lucy at Momma Mack enjoyed a miniature steam train adventure on the Perrygrove Steam Railway.